learn

 MTA: real-time optimization

-MMM: Weekly-Monthly Media optimization
+MMM: weekly-monthly media optimization

-Incrementality tests: 2-4 weeks, Hypothesis validator
+Incrementality tests: 2–4 weeks, hypothesis validator

-In summary, MTA, MMM, and incrementality testing are essential marketing measurements that can help businesses optimize their marketing ROI.
+MTA, MMM, and incrementality testing are essential marketing measurements that can help businesses optimize their marketing ROI.
+As these methods continue to evolve, marketers must stay informed about the latest advancements and consider combining all three for a complete measurement stack.